-The principal activities of the company are to act as an agent to generate sales of High pressure laminates in the building materials and construction industry.
+The principal activities of the company are to act as an agent for its holding company to generate sales of high pressure laminates in the building materials and construction industry.

 There have been no significant changes in the nature of these activities during the financial year.